mkang32/python-basics/numpy/dot_vs_multiply_vs_matmul_vs_at.md

 $$

 This is what we wanted!
-This wasn't working in the `*` or `np.multiply` so it is definitely an improvement.
-So, should we use this method to all our dot product and matrix multiplication?
+This wasn't working in the `*` or `np.multiply` so it is definitely an improvement. **So, should we use `np.dot` to all our dot product and matrix multiplication?**

-Technically yes but no. It is not recommended to use `np.dot` for matrix multiplication because the name dot product has a specific meaning and it can be confusing to readers (mathematicians).
+Technically yes but no. It is not recommended to use `np.dot` for matrix multiplication because the name dot product has a specific meaning and it can be confusing to readers (especially mathematicians!).
 [Reference](https://blog.finxter.com/numpy-matmul-operator/#Python_@_Operator)

-Also, it is not recommended for high dimensional matrices (3D or above) because it behaves different from normal matrix multiplication.
+Also, it is not recommended for high dimensional matrices (3D or above) because `np.dot` behaves different from normal matrix multiplication.
 We will discuss this later after seeing two more options.

+<a id="np.matmul"></a>
 ## (4) matrix multiplication: np.matmul
-So the next option is `np.matmul` and it is designed for matrix multiplication and the name comes from it (**MAT**rix **MUL**tiplication).
-Although the name says matrix multiplication, it also works with 1D array.
-Let's try the examples that we tested for `np.dot`. `np.matmul` works exactly same as `np.dot`.
+So the next option is `np.matmul` and **it is designed for matrix multiplication and even the name comes from it** (**MAT**rix **MUL**tiplication).
+Although the name says matrix multiplication, it also works with 1D array just like dot product.
+Let's try the examples that we tested for `np.dot`.
+So, `np.matmul` works same as `np.dot` for 1D and 2D arrays.

 ```python